October 4, 2023

 figure 1: Hard Anodised Cookware

-There are pros and cons to using hard-anodized cookware.
+There are advantages and disadvantages to making use of hard-anodized cookware.

 Pros: